Thomas Olde Heuvelt: Career

 Olde Heuvelt wrote his debut novel, De Onvoorziene, at the age of nineteen.
 It was published with a small printing in 2002 and followed in 2004 by PhantasAmnesia, a 600-page novel in which the author combined horror with humor and satire.
 Since 2008, his novels have been published by major Dutch publishing house Luitingh-Sijthoff.

 Olde Heuvelt is a multiple winner of the Paul Harland Prize for best Dutch work of fantastic fiction (2009 and 2012).
 Translated into English, his short story "The Boy Who Cast No Shadow", published by PS Publishing in the UK, was nominated for the Science Fiction & Fantasy Translation Awards in 2012.
 The same story was nominated for the Hugo Award for Best Novelette in 2013.

 In April 2013, Tor Books released his story "The Ink Readers of Doi Saket" as an e-book.
-It would be nominated for the Hugo Award for Best Short Story and the World Fantasy Award in 2014.
+It would be nominated for the Hugo Award for Best Short Story and the World Fantasy Award—Short Fiction in 2014.

-Olde Heuvelt's story "The Day the World Turned Upside Down", published in Lightspeed Magazine, won the Hugo Award for Best Novelette in 2015.
+Olde Heuvelt's story "The Day the World Turned Upside Down", published in Lightspeed, won the Hugo Award for Best Novelette in 2015.

-In 2016, Olde Heuvelt's worldwide debut novel HEX was published in the US by Tor Books and in the UK and Australia by Hodder and Stoughton.
+In 2016, Olde Heuvelt's worldwide debut novel HEX was published in the US by Tor Books and in the UK and Australia by Hodder & Stoughton.
 Horror novelist Stephen King tweeted about the book, calling it "totally, brilliantly original".
 The publication was followed by a six-week book tour through the US.

 Heuvelt's newest English-language book, Echo, was published by Tor Books in February 2022.
 His latest Dutch work is Orakel.